Momentum-Team-15/momentum-team-15.github.io/code_exercises/py-input.md

 ### Exercise 2

-Add to the calculation time-and-a-half for hours worked over 40.
+Add to the calculation time-and-a-half for hours worked over 40. (*Note: time-and-a-half rate is the hourly rate * 1.5*)

 ```
 Enter hours worked: 55